masterElmar/holiday-coding-challenge/README.md

 **Note:**
 > "*Summer is coming, let's go on holidays.*"

-Searching for a nice place to go and planning your next holiday is not just a fun activity for a lazy afternoon - it is also an exciting problem to solve in IT.
-At CHECK24, we search and present billions of offers to our customers every day, especially now as summer is coming.
-Now it's time for you to try that as well 😊☀️
+Planning your next vacation and looking for the perfect destination is not just a fun activity for a lazy afternoon - it is also an exciting task for IT.
+At CHECK24, we search and present billions of offers to our customers every day, especially now that summer is just around the corner.
+Now it's time for you to try it out yourself 😊☀️

 ## What is the challenge

-We provide you with [>100 million real offers](#datasets) for Mallorca that have been sampled randomly from our system.
+We provide you with [>100 million real offers](#datasets) for Mallorca, randomly selected from our system.
-Build a simple version of a comparison service that supports users on their search for a trip to Mallorca.
+Build a simple version of a comparison service that helps users find a trip to Mallorca.
-You can look at [urlaub.check24.de](https://urlaub.check24.de) for inspiration.
+You can take a look at [urlaub.check24.de](https://urlaub.check24.de) for inspiration.
 Put your project on GitHub and use it to apply for the 1st round of the [TechUp Scholarship](https://talents.urlaub.check24.de/).
-Applications are open between 1st of July and 31st of August 2025.
+Applications can be submitted between July 1st and August 31, 2025.

 Generally, this problem can be divided into two parts: